-I nearly got in an accident this morning on my way into work, spinning out of control on the expressway and crossing two lanes to wind up on the left shoulder.
+I nearly got in an accident on my way into work one morning, spinning out of control on the expressway and crossing two lanes to wind up on the left shoulder.
 Thankfully, I hadn’t landed in the 2+ feet of snow in the median, meaning I was able to do a 45 point turn and maneuver my way back into oncoming traffic.

-As the adrenaline coursed through my veins and I reminded myself to check my draws to be sure I hadn’t soiled them before heading to my classroom, I took inventory of the number of drivers — drivers who should know better — I had seen committing snow driving crimes as well as pondered my own indiscretions, and I felt compelled to lay out a few winter driving musts as a reminder of what to do when the Devil’s dandruff comes down with fury (take heed, friends in the South; you may very well find yourselves in another snowy situation this winter).
+As the adrenaline coursed through my veins and I reminded myself to check my draws to be sure I hadn’t soiled them before heading to my classroom, I took inventory of the number of drivers — drivers who should know better — I had seen committing snow driving crimes as well as pondered my own indiscretions.

 1. SLOW THE FUCK DOWN.
 Jesus.
 I don’t care if you have 4 wheel drive or if you own a Jeep or if you’ve recently purchased top-of-the-line snow tires.
 Mother Nature doesn’t give a shit.
 You can’t go 70 in a blizzard.
 You just can’t.
 If you slow down, chances are the rest of us won’t have to suddenly brake when you flip your conversion van.

 2. Get off everyone’s ass.
 You might like to get up close and personal during the summer months, but winter isn’t the time to suck on someone’s tailpipe.
 The closer you are, the more abruptly you’re going to have to stop when they do (and the more likely you are to get in or cause an accident).
 Leave double the room you’re supposed to between your car and the one ahead.
 You can manage to avoid inviting yourself into their back seat until April.